onnx/onnx/docs/Operators.md

   for per-tensor / per layer quantization, or a 1-D tensor for per-axis quantization.
   `x_zero_point` and `x` must have same type. `x` and `y` must have same shape.
 In the case of dequantizing int32, there's no zero point (zero point is supposed to be 0).
-  Since `zero-point` is not used in the case of floate4m3 or floate5m2 quantization, the dequantization formula is then `y = x * x_scale` and 'x_scale' determines the output type.
+  Since `zero-point` is not used in the case of float8e4m3fn, float8e4m3fnuz, float8e5m2, float8e5m2fnuz quantization, the dequantization formula is then `y = x * x_scale` and 'x_scale' determines the output type.

 #### Version